The story usually goes something like this…

-Attachments are connections that over time become solidified, joined or deeply engrained so that we can not only continue to know each other, but experience the love, nurturing and support of another and grow together.
+Attachments are connections that over time become solidified, joined or deeply ingrained so that we can not only continue to know each other but experience the love, nurturing and support of another and grow together.

 Entanglements are attachments that become highly complicated when we discover that we’re part of an intricate web, network, or system of unconscious beliefs, emotional wounds and karmic patterns that, once made conscious, can help us heal.